 v.
 In the case of a decision for discontinuance, the recommendation shall be made to the President, who has the final decision.
 The President’s determination that a program should be discontinued is not subject to challenge (SFCC Policy 4-40 Special Circumstances Employment Actions).

 vi.
 The decision to discontinue a program shall provide for teach-out of current students who have declared the major, budget planning, and the publication of the course-catalog and schedule.

 3. Program discontinuance does not preclude the reallocation of resources to other academic programs for academic and/or educational reasons.
 When applicable, Policy 4-40 Special Circumstances Employment Actions shall guide the process.

-The President, through the Vice President for Academic and Student Affairs, shall be responsible for enforcing academic program review policies and procedures.
-The Office of Academic and Student Affairs and OPIE shall work with different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness and implementation.
-The Vice Presidents for Academic and Student Affairs and for Planning and Institutional Effectiveness shall have responsibility for making the final recommendation for continuance, remediation or discontinuance to the President.
+The President, through the Vice President for Academic and Student Affairs, shall be responsible for enforcing academic affairs policies and procedures.
+The Office of Academic and Student Affairs and the Office of Planning and Institutional Effectiveness shall work with different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.